caffeinalab/tech-mondays-1/README.md

 The idea is to call an API server from an Alexa Skill, collecting variables from the user via voice input.

-We pass these values to the web page troug Web Sockets, which executes different actions depeding on the event.
+We send these values over a WebSocket to the web page, which executes different actions depeding on the event.

 Here's the diagram for the Alexa Skill: (made in [Voiceflow](https://www.voiceflow.com/))